I-Brain-BCI/ibrain_website/content/join-us/Co-PI/index.md

 <!--more-->

 ## Position Summary
-We are seeking highly motivated Associate/Assistant Investigators to join our research team and contribute to cutting-edge neuroscience research.
-This position offers the opportunity to conduct independent research under the supervision of the Principal Investigator while leading innovative electrophysiological probe technology implementations in both nonhuman primate and rodent models.
+We are seeking exceptional Co-Principal Investigators to join our research team as senior research leaders.
+This position offers the opportunity to co-lead major research initiatives, develop independent research programs, and collaborate closely with the Principal Investigator in advancing cutting-edge neurotechnology and brain-computer interface research.

 ## Core Responsibilities
-1. Conduct independent research under the supervision of the Principal Investigator (PI) of the research group.
-2. Lead nonhuman primate (NHP) research efforts focused on implementation of novel electrophysiological probe technologies within the context of cognitive and motor disease models.
-3. Assist with rodent research efforts focused on implementation of novel electrophysiological probe technologies for model studies and treatments of neurodegenerative disease and stroke.
-4. Assist in academic manuscript preparation.
+1. Co-lead major research projects and initiatives alongside the Principal Investigator.
+2. Develop and execute independent research programs within the lab's strategic directions.
+3. Lead grant writing efforts and secure independent research funding.
-5. Mentor postdoctoral researchers, students, and research assistants.
+4. Supervise and mentor postdoctoral researchers, graduate students, and research staff.
-6. Independently or collaboratively assist the PI in applying for research grants.
+5. Lead manuscript preparation and serve as corresponding author on high-impact publications.
+6. Represent the lab at international conferences and establish external collaborations.
+7. Participate in strategic planning and decision-making for lab direction and growth.
-7. Support lab management tasks.
+8. Contribute to lab management and administrative responsibilities.

 ## Qualifications & Requirements
-1. Ph.D. and/or postdoctoral research experience from a leading research institution or university.
+1. Ph.D. with substantial postdoctoral experience and proven track record of independent research leadership.
-2. Strong background in neuroscience or related field with demonstrated independent research capabilities and extensive experimental experience.
-3. Experience with NHP surgery, neural probe implantation, as well as cognitive and related studies.
-4. Experience with rodent disease models, electrophysiology and histology.
-5. Proven track record of high-quality publications as the first or corresponding author.
-6. Proficient in English for academic communication.
-7. Strong passion for exploring new research directions.
-8. Excellent communication, teamwork skills, and academic integrity.
+2. Demonstrated expertise in neuroscience, bioengineering, or related fields with focus on neural interfaces or brain-computer interfaces.
+3. Strong publication record as first/corresponding author in high-impact journals (Nature, Science, Cell, etc.).
+4. Proven experience in securing competitive research grants as PI or Co-PI.
+5. Experience in leading research teams and mentoring junior researchers.
+6. Expertise in advanced electrophysiology, neural probe technologies, or computational neuroscience.
+7. Excellent communication skills and ability to present research at international venues.
+8. Strong collaborative mindset and leadership capabilities.

 ## Required Materials
-1. Curriculum Vitae, including full publication list and technical expertise.
+1. Comprehensive Curriculum Vitae, including complete publication list, grants, and awards.
 2. Research statement (max.
-3 pages), outlining current research summary and future plans, and personal strengths relevant to the research.
+5 pages), outlining research vision, leadership experience, and strategic plans.
-3. 2-3 recommendation letters (for Associate/Assistant Investigator applications), sent directly to ibrain@smart.org.cn.
+3. 3-4 recommendation letters from senior researchers, sent directly to ibrain@smart.org.cn.
-4. Any other relevant supporting documents.
+4. Representative publications (up to 5 key papers).
+5. Grant funding history and future funding plans.

 Please send the above materials in PDF format and the applicant's self-introduction to ibrain@smart.org.cn.
-( The subject of the email: Name + Position applied )
+( The subject of the email: Name + Co-Principal Investigator )

 ## Others
 1. We will arrange an interview as soon as possible after the materials are reviewed.
 And, application materials will be kept confidential.